nitin-is-me/the-blog-zone-client/README.md

 ### Wanna make changes or remove post?
 You can edit the post anytime, and for privacy I haven't added the "updatedAt" visibility.
 Don't like the post?
 Delete it anytime (I added confirmation prompt later for deletion functions).
 ### Exact date and time of post
 Unlike many social medias where post is in "<time> ago" format, you'll see exact date and time of your post.
-(I implementing "<time> ago" format before, but exact time is more practical).
+(I implemented "<time> ago" format before, but exact time is more practical).
 ### Scalable and rigid database
 I've switched from Non - relational database (MongoDB) to Relational database (PostgreSQL), so the application is scalable, and the data relations are much better and strong.
 ### Show what you feel about a post